TEACHER: Mrs. Leanne Gordon

 Art is a language of visual images that everyone must learn to read.
 In art classes, we make visual images, and we study images.
 Increasingly, these images affect our needs, our daily behavior, our hopes, our opinions, and our ultimate ideals.
 That is why the individual who cannot understand or read images is incompletely educated.
 Complete literacy includes the ability to understand, respond to, and talk about visual images.
 Therefore, to carry out its total mission, art education stimulates language—spoken and written—about visual images.
 As art teachers we work continuously on the development of critical skills.
 This is our way of encouraging linguistic skills.
 By teaching pupils to describe, analyze, and interpret visual images, we enhance their powers of verbal expression.
 That is no educational frill.

 You cannot touch art without touching values: values about home and family, work and play, the individual and society, nature and the environment, war and peace, beauty and ugliness, violence and love.
 The great art of the past and the present deals with these durable human concerns.
 As art teachers we do not indoctrinate.
 But when we study the art of many lands and peoples, we expose our students to the expression of a wide range of human values and concerns.
 We sensitize students to the fact that values shape all human efforts, and that visual images can affect their personal value choices.
 All of them should be given the opportunity to see how art can express the highest aspirations of the human spirit.
 From that foundation we believe they will be in a better position to choose what is right and good.

 I am looking forward to another wonderful year with the Hoover Rockets!
 Music classes will meet once a week for 45 minutes.
-We are currently using the Silver Burdette Music Connection Series.
-I have also added Music K-8 Magazine (Plank Road Publishing) as well as Activate Magazine (Lorenz Company) to enhance the music curriculum.

 The following is a list of essential content